Music of Wisconsin: Punk rock, Emo, and Pop Pock

 A cult favorite from the 1980s was the Violent Femmes from Milwaukee.
 Boris the Sprinkler was from Green Bay.
-Mindlisp, The Vendors, and The Smerves were all from Ashland.
-New wave bands from Milwaukee included Couch Flambeau and The Stellas, later better known as hardcore punk band Die Kreuzen.
-Milwaukee saw some other hardcore action, but the scene soon died out and Die Kreuzen moved on to speed metal.
-Madison, Wisconsin spawned the Tar Babies and Appliances-SFB.
+New wave bands from Milwaukee included Couch Flambeau and The Stellas, later better known as hardcore punk band Die Kreuzen, who started in Rockford, Illinois, before relocating to Milwaukee.
+Madison, Wisconsin spawned the Tar Babies.
 Later, the noise rock band Killdozer became an indie rock group.
-The most recent punk rock bands from Wisconsin are Auf Ki, Tenement, Jetty Boys, Arms Aloft, Avenues, The Transgressions, Direct Hit, Showoff, George's Bush, Slush, Garbageman, Windpipe and Masked Intruder.
+Other notable punk rock bands from Wisconsin are Tenement, The Smerves, Arms Aloft, Avenues, Direct Hit, Mindlisp, and Masked Intruder.

 Heavy metal

 Since the late 1990s, Wisconsin has had an upsurge in heavy and extreme metal bands that have played across the state, often extending into the surrounding Midwest.
 Luna Mortis from Madison was signed by Century Media Records, Lazarus A.D. from Kenosha, Wisconsin was signed by Metal Blade, Jungle Rot from Kenosha, Wisconsin is currently signed to Napalm Records, and Product of Hate from Kenosha, Wisconsin signed to Napalm Records.

-Since 2003, many metal bands in Wisconsin have teamed up in a loose coalition called the Wisconsin Metal Alliance (WMA) which helps to promote and organize bands while giving them a place to congregate and pool resources.

 One-man death metal project Putrid Pile (Shawn LaCanne) resides in Racine, Wisconsin.
-Putrid Pile has sold over 10,000 albums worldwide since the year 2000.

-Madison has a vibrant Stoner Rock culture, producing bands such as Bongzilla, Jex Thoth, and Romero.
+Madison has a vibrant Stoner Rock culture, producing bands such as Bongzilla.